-5.5 The safety assessments shall confirm the reasonably low probability of casualties evaluated by the use of annual individual risks, and also of societal risks, or large losses and unacceptable environment pollution that may happen as a result of the accident.
+4.5 The safety assessments shall confirm the reasonably low probability of casualties evaluated by the use of annual individual risks, and also of societal risks, or large losses and unacceptable environment pollution that may happen as a result of the accident.

-5.6 For FPU safety assessment the analysis of accident situations shall be carried out.
+4.6 For FPU safety assessment the analysis of accident situations shall be carried out.
 This analysis falls into two main trends.
-The first one deals with the analysis through conformity to the existing standards, specifications, etc., and the second one, with the analysis of accident situations for scenarios of a higher risk determination of potential accident situations;
+The first one deals with the analysis through conformity to the existing standards, specifications, etc., and the second one, with the analysis of accident situations for scenarios of a higher risk.

-5.7 Analysis of potential accident situations is defined as a number of measures aimed to minimize the accident probability and severe consequences for FPU.
+4.7 Analysis of potential accident situations is defined as a number of measures aimed to minimize the accident probability and severe consequences for FPU.